ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Experience Shared Based On A Decade In Mobile development</blockquote>

 <h3>3.
-Flutter Vs React Native : Performance Benchmarks you can’t miss ! 🔥⚡️ - <a href="https://medium.com/@nateshmbhat/flutter-vs-react-native-performance-benchmarks-you-cant-miss-️-2e31905df9b4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter ain’t going away: Stackoverflow has spoken - <a href="https://medium.com/gitconnected/flutter-aint-going-away-stackoverflow-has-spoken-799fe4d7651f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Natesh Bhat`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Enough Talk !
-Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>
+<blockquote>There are rumours and articles suggesting that Flutter may be on its way out.
+Stackoverflow disagrees.
+Let’s review the trends.</blockquote>

 <h3>4.
-Struct vs. Class vs. Actor in Swift - <a href="https://medium.com/@shobhakartiwari/struct-vs-class-vs-actor-in-swift-be9b600bbacc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/@olejniczak.lukasz/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhakar Tiwari`**
+✍️ **posted by `Olejniczak Lukasz`**

-<blockquote>In this guide, we’ll explore these data types, highlight their differences, and provide practical examples.
-To keep it engaging, let’s…</blockquote>
+<blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
+But where to go first?
+That trendy coffee shop…</blockquote>

 <h3>5.
 Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>